jupierce/oc-update-design-ideas/maintenance.md

 When exploring how to manage maintenance windows, the following may be interesting tools in the toolbox:
 - [Experimental Runtime SDK](https://cluster-api.sigs.k8s.io/tasks/experimental-features/runtime-sdk/) which allows extensions to deeply tie into the lifecycle of Clusters / Machines.
 - Cluster and MachineDeployment have pause semantics.
 In MachineDeployment, both a spec field (probably [buggy right now](https://github.com/kubernetes-sigs/cluster-api/issues/8629)) and an annotation `cluster.x-k8s.io/paused`.
 It looks like MachineSet supports pausing reconciliation when the [Cluster OR MachineSet is paused](https://github.com/kubernetes-sigs/cluster-api/blob/efb06799d0efa082a74f39976ee29587014fcf15/internal/controllers/machineset/machineset_controller.go#L156).
-- [OnDelete](https://github.com/kubernetes-sigs/cluster-api/pull/4346) for strict manual controle?
+- [OnDelete](https://github.com/kubernetes-sigs/cluster-api/pull/4346) for strict manual control?
 It does not look like the [machine deployment strategy](https://github.com/kubernetes-sigs/cluster-api/blob/efb06799d0efa082a74f39976ee29587014fcf15/api/v1beta1/machinedeployment_types.go#L122) supports "[in place propagation](https://cluster-api.sigs.k8s.io/developer/architecture/controllers/machine-deployment#in-place-propagation)" (i.e. updating it might case a full rollout).

 # Design
 Standalone clusters use MAPI and HyperShift uses CAPI on the management cluster.
-As such, we strie to have a similar feel for both environments, but each system will need to have its own controller implementation.
+As such, we strive to have a similar feel for both environments, but each system will need to have its own controller implementation.

 ## HyperShift / CAPI Maintenance Window